michalfaber/keras_Realtime_Multi-Person_Pose_Estimation/README.md

 - Go to the "training" folder `cd ../../../training`.
 - Generate masks `python generate_masks.py`.
 Note: set the parameter "mode" in generate_masks.py (validation or training)
 - Create intermediate dataset `python generate_hdf5.py`.
 This tool creates a dataset in hdf5 format.
-The structure of this dataset is very similar to the original lmdb dataset where a sample is represented as an array: 6 x width x height (3 channels for image, 1 channel for metedata, 2 channels for masks)
+The structure of this dataset is very similar to the original lmdb dataset where a sample is represented as an array: 5 x width x height (3 channels for image, 1 channel for metedata, 1 channel for miss masks)
+    For MPI dataset there are 6 channels with additional all masks.
-    Note: set the parameters "datasets", "val_size" in generate_hdf5.py
+    Note: set the parameters `datasets` and `val_size` in `generate_hdf5.py`
-- The resulting intermediate hdf5 dataset has to be transformed to the more keras friendly format with data and labels ready to use in python generator.
-  Download and compile the tool [dataset_transformer](https://github.com/michalfaber/rmpe_dataset_transformer).
+- Download and compile the dataset server [rmpe_dataset_server](https://github.com/michalfaber/rmpe_dataset_server).
-    Use this tool to create final datasets `dataset/train_dataset.h5` `dataset/val_dataset.h5`
+  This server generates augmented samples on the fly.
+Source samples are retrieved from previously generated hdf5 dataset file.
+- Start training data server in the first terminal session.
+    `./rmpe_dataset_server ../../keras_Realtime_Multi-Person_Pose_Estimation/dataset/train_dataset.h5 5555`
+- Start validation data server in a second terminal session.
+    `./rmpe_dataset_server ../../keras_Realtime_Multi-Person_Pose_Estimation/dataset/val_dataset.h5 5556`
-- You can verify the datasets `inspect_dataset.ipynb`
+- Optionally you can verify the datasets `inspect_dataset.ipynb`
+- Set the correct number of samples within `python train_pose.py` - variables "train_samples = ???" and "val_samples = ???".
+ This number is used by keras to determine how many samples are in 1 epoch.
-- Start training `python train_pose.py`
+- Train the model in a third terminal `python train_pose.py`

 NOTE:
 I trained the model from scratch for 3,5 days on a single GPU 1070 but did't obtain satisfactory results.